JakubIllner/jakubillner.github.io/_posts/2024-01-19-data-sharing-automation.markdown

 * Cloud Storage Link - location where shared data is exported (Object Storage bucket and credential).
 * Data Share - named collection of tables or views that are shared with recipients.
-* Data Share Recipient - consumer who can access data share.
+* Data Share Recipient - internal or external consumer who can access data share.
 * Data Share Version - data share is versioned; recipients may usually access only the latest version.
 * Data Share Publishing - process which exports data share and makes the new version available to recipients.
 * Activation Link - link used to download data share profile with authentication token.